-A series of meetings are conducted in the fall to allow County agencies the opportunity to present their program needs and priorities to the CIP Review Team.
+A series of meetings are conducted in the fall to allow County agencies the opportunity to present their program needs and priorities to the CIP Review Team and the County Executive.
 Agencies present their program requirements, demonstrating clear links to the Comprehensive Plan.
 Agencies have the opportunity to justify new and long term project requests and discuss operational needs and priorities.
 Several evaluation questions are discussed throughout this process including: